joshleaves/advent-rs/NOTES_2017.md

 ## Day 17: Spinlock

 As always, there's a trick to avoid looping too much: since `0` is ALWAYS at the 0th position, we just have to store the last number we are inserting  (allegedly, no need to allocate a real Vec) after it.

+## Day 18: Duet

+Threading is a bitch.

+## Day 19: A Series of Tubes

+Worse than maps?
+Maps that aren't reliably readable by machines.